Curriculum Journey: Driven by Subject Leaders

-WHEN I GROW UP - 'A curriculum for Mayfield' is now in full flight.
-It is an exciting time of discovery as we study what works well and what will need revision as we move forward.
-This is a new Mayfield for a new time and, as I say in my welcome message, lets turn the page together and dare to do.
+WHEN I GROW UP - 'A Curriculum for Mayfield' is now in full flight.
+It is an exciting time of discovery as we study as we continued to analyse what works well and what will need revision as we move forward.
+This is a new 'good' Mayfield for a new time and, as Mr Denton says in his welcome message, lets turn the page together and dare to do.

-In this section of the website, every leader has contributed to our current position and story.
+In this section of the website, you will see how every leader has contributed to, and continues to contribute to, our current position and story.
 Giving important rationale at every stage and outling why we have moved in the direction we have.

-Read on through the 'Our Curriculum' section for the full unfolding story...
+Read on through these next two website sections for the full unfolding, continuing story...